SnapShooter Security Policies

-As a backup solutions provider, we recognise the importance to excellent security practices.
-We are a small team and we strive to real excellence.
+As a backup solution provider, we recognise the importance of excellent security practices.
+We are a small team and we strive for excellence.

-- We employ the use of automatic security vulnerability dictions tools to alert us to security issues, so we can apply patches quickly.
+We employ the use of automatic security vulnerability detection tools to alert us to security issues, so we can apply patches quickly.

-Every developer and contractor is required to sign a NDA before gaining access to any sensitive information about SnapShooter Limited, which also covers our customers data.
-Contractors are given the lowest access that will allow them to complete their tasks, this rarely extends from a local version of the SnapShooter code base.
+Every developer and contractor is required to sign an NDA before gaining access to any sensitive information about SnapShooter Limited, which also covers our customers' data.
+Contractors are given the lowest access that will allow them to complete their tasks, which rarely extends from a local version of the SnapShooter code base.

 Customers are free to enable 2FA on their accounts using the Google Authenticator application method.

-Passwords can be recovered using a password reset token, this does not reset 2FA which can be reset via Support, the method to restore 2FA will depend on the organisation and may require billing information and cloud provider information.
+Passwords can be recovered using a password reset token.
+This does not reset 2FA which can be reset via support.
+The method to restore 2FA will depend on the organisation and may require billing and cloud provider information.

 When we perform an object storage backup, that is a backup of files and folders or a database to object storage.
 The data from your resource is streamed directly from your server (or proxy server) directly to the object storage of choice.

-Code is tarted in a staging environment before being deployed to production
+Code is tested in a staging environment before being deployed to production.

-Our backend servers are currently hosted in AWS.
+Our backend servers are currently hosted on AWS.
 Our current region for servers and databases is located in Ireland.
 We are a multi AZ setup with a fault torrance of N+2.